Best Lemon Meringue Pie

 - In a small bowl, combine flour and salt; cut in shortening until mixture is crumbly.
 Gradually add water, tossing with a fork until a ball forms.
 Cover and refrigerate for 15 minutes or until easy to handle.

-- On a lightly floured surface, roll out pastry to fit a 5-in. pie plate.
-Transfer pastry to pie plate; trim to 1/2 in. beyond edge of plate.
+- On a lightly floured surface, roll out dough to fit a 5-in. pie plate.
+Transfer crust to pie plate; trim to 1/2 in. beyond edge of plate.
 Flute edges.
 Line unpricked pastry shell with a double thickness of heavy-duty foil.
 Bake at 450° for 5 minutes.
 Remove foil; bake 5 minutes longer.
 Cool on a wire rack.

 - For meringue, in a small bowl, beat egg white and lemon juice on medium speed until soft peaks form.
 Gradually beat in sugar on high until stiff, glossy peaks form and sugar is dissolved.
 Spread evenly over hot filling, sealing edges to crust.